Nick Bordeleau

 GPO Box 2100, ADELAIDE, SA, 5001

 Nick's research fits within the fields of political behaviour and democracy studies, with particular focus on the role of citizens in times of democratic (in)stability.
 This includes understanding why citizens vote for illiberal parties and candidates, what can explain public support for democratic backsliding, as well as making sense of political misinformation and false beliefs.
-His works have been published in several peer-reviewed journals including Political Psychology, European Political Science, and the Harvard Kennedy School Misinformation Review.
+His works have been published in several peer-reviewed journals including Political Psychology, Social Science Quarterly, European Political Science, and the Harvard Kennedy School Misinformation Review.
 He is also the co-author of Conspiracy Theories and Their Believers (2025), published as part of the Cambridge Elements series on Comparative Political Behaviour.

 Qualifications

-• PhD (ABD) in Political Science
+• PhD in Political Science

 • MA in Political Science